 Viewpoint: Why it’s time to rehabilitate Freud Journals Published 1 Apr 2024 Freud was flawed but he continues to influence thinking in almost every area of human endeavour, says Frank Tallis.
 Therapy Today, May 2024

-BACP news Journals Published 18 Mar 2024 Catch up with the latest BACP news and resources.
+Division news Journals Published 18 Mar 2024 Catch up with the latest news from BACP Private Practice.
 Private Practice, March 2024